What is Yoga Nidra?

 Yoga Nidra Practice

-2. Intention Setting (Sankalpa): Mentally repeating a positive intention or affirmation.
+2. Intention Setting (Sankalpa): Mentally repeating a positive affirmation.

-4. Breath Awareness: Focusing on the natural rhythm of the breath.
+4. Breath Awareness: Focusing on natural breath flow.

-7. Returning Awareness: Gradually bringing awareness back to the external environment.
+7. Returning Awareness: Gently shifting focus back to the external world.

 Yoga Nidra Suitability